silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 If you choose this option, the module will be treated as a root module, which is discouraged in SilverStripe 4.

 1. Remove the module from your dependencies by manually editing your `composer.json` file.
 Do not use `composer remove` as this will remove your folder.
-2. Update your `.gitignore` file to track your module.
+2. Update your `.gitignore` file to track the module.
 3. Remove the `composer.json` from the module.

 Note that all commands that need to be applied to `mysite` will also need to be applied to any root modules you are tracking in your project.